aws-samples/multimodal-chest-x-ray-embeddings/README.md

 - Choose Customize model, and choose Create fine-tuning job.
 - In Model details, for source model, choose Titan Multimodal Embeddings G1 model from Amazon.
 - Give your model a name.
 You can use any name that's meaningful such as Titan-multimodal-fine-tune.
-- Under Job Configuration, enter a job name, again, you can use any name that's meaningful such as Titan-multimodal-fine-tune-job.
+- Under Job Configuration, enter a job name.
+You can use any name that's meaningful such as Titan-multimodal-fine-tune-job.
 - Under Input data, for training dataset location, enter `s3://titan-multimodal-fine-tune-bucket-[ACCOUNT_ID]/train.jsonl`.
 Be sure to replace the ACCOUNT_ID place holder with your actual account ID value.
 - Under Input data, for validation dataset location, enter `s3://titan-multimodal-fine-tune-bucket-[ACCOUNT_ID]/validation.jsonl`.
 Be sure to replace the ACCOUNT_ID place holder with your actual account ID value.
 - Under Hyperparameters.
 For Epochs, choose Custom, and enter 5.
 For Batch size, enter 256.
 For Learning Rate, enter 0.01.